 Most holidays to New Zealand begin by flying into Queenstown Airport for the most convenient way to access the popular ski fields and resorts.
 Flights to New Zealand take approximately 3 hours from Australia's east coast and are serviced by a number of trusted airlines.
-Airfares with Air New Zealand, Qantas & Virgin Australia include all taxes and checked baggage.
+Airfares with Air New Zealand, Qantas, Virgin Australia, Emirates & Jetstar.
 There are four main airports in New Zealand - Auckland and Wellington in the North Island, and Christchurch and Queenstown in the South Island.
 However as the Southern Hemisphere's greatest four-season lake and alpine resort, most tourists arrive for their ski holidays in Queenstown.
 Upon arriving at the airport there are a number of ground transport options to transit to your hotel or resort including taxis, shuttle services and pre-arranged transfers.

-Please note: All prices quote include checked baggage per person and all taxes on Air New Zealand, Qantas & Virgin Australia.
+Please note: All prices quoted include checked baggage per person and all taxes unless stated otherwise.

 Virgin Australia: Queenstown direct flights are available from Brisbane, Sydney and Melbourne.
 Flight times differ between the above destinations, however typically take around 3.5 hours.